 IKOS Olivia and IKOS Oceania sit on Halkidiki’s Kassandra peninsula, around 40 to 50 minutes from Thessaloniki Airport.
 Olivia is calm, flat, and built for families with small children.
 Oceania is hillside and intimate, with sea views that make everything feel elevated.

 IKOS Dassia and IKOS Odisia are both on Corfu, 25 minutes from the airport.
 Dassia is livelier, with outstanding dining and an energy that suits families or couples who like a bit of buzz.
 Odisia is quieter, set among pine trees across the bay, with access to Dassia’s facilities when you want them.
+Worth flagging on Odisia: at 60 acres it is one of the larger IKOS resorts, mostly flat but with some uphill walks near the Elia and Oliva restaurants.
+Golf buggies run throughout, but it is a consideration for guests with mobility needs or families with pushchairs.

 IKOS Aria is in Kos, 20 minutes from the airport.
 Sleek, spacious, elegant.
 The flat layout makes it particularly good for pushchairs and older guests, and it has a grown-up feel the others don’t quite match.